opentensor/developer-docs/docs/subnets/walkthrough-prompting.md

 This subnet is driven by large language models (LLMs).
 These LLMs search the internet and utilize specialized simulator modules to produce factually accurate and mathematically correct responses.

 :::tip Subnet 1 Explorer
-You can see the prompting subnet in action on the [Taostats explorer (select Subnet 01: Text Prompting from the top menu)](https://taostats.io/).
+You can see the prompting subnet in action on the [TAO.app explorer (select Subnet 01: Text Prompting from the top menu)](https://tao.app).
 :::

 ## Before you proceed